amalex5/amalex5.github.io/_posts/2016-01-03-recurse-center-day-negative-1.markdown

 ---
 I got Haskell running on my archaeological MacBook!
 (Or, to be more specific, I got [GHC](https://en.wikipedia.org/wiki/Glasgow_Haskell_Compiler), the main compiler for Haskell, running.)

 I am delinquent: I promised myself in my last blog post that I'd do it on Friday.
 Instead I did it today, Saturday, though technically I didn't get it running until 1 AM Sunday (approximate time right now), and in any case I was only trying to install it as a way of procrastinating packing and cleaning.
 But it's working!
 I typed `ghci` into the command line, and poof! interactive Haskell!

+    GHCi, version 7.10.3: http://www.haskell.org/ghc/  :? for help
+    Prelude>

 It correctly told me that `5+7` (my favorite one-digit numbers) is `12`.
 I left some tabs with chapters from [Learn You A Haskell For Great Good](http://learnyouahaskell.com/) open, so maybe tomorrow on the bus to New York I'll fool around some more.

 More likely I will just sleep, though.
 I need to: between travel to Portland and prepping for RC, I've been running a bit of a sleep deficit the past week.